-Five Danube countries - Austria, Germany, Moldova, Serbia and Croatia - defined water services as encompassing no other services than water supply and wastewater collection/treatment.
+Four Danube countries - Austria, Germany, Moldova and Croatia - defined water services as encompassing water supply and wastewater collection/treatment.

 Seven other countries interpreted the WFD definition to encompass more than these two services.
-In the Czech Republic, for example, further water services (beside water supply and wastewater collection/treatment) are a) rivers and river basin management, surface water abstraction, groundwater abstraction, discharge of wastewater into surface water, discharge of wastewater into the groundwater, impoundment for the energy production, and navigation (only recreation; on Baťův kanál).
+In the Czech Republic, for example, further water services (beside water supply and wastewater collection/treatment) are a) rivers and river basin management, surface water abstraction, groundwater abstraction, discharge of wastewater into surface water, discharge of wastewater into the groundwater, impoundment for the energy production, and navigation (only recreation; on Bat'ův kanál).
 Slovakia defined three additional water services ("use of hydro-energy potential of watercourse, abstraction of energy water from watercourse, abstraction of surface water from watercourse"), and included these into CR calculations already in the first cycle.
-Hungary defined "irrigation" as water service (Hungary also includes "other agricultural water service", such as fishponds and "own thermal use" in the definition), whereas Romania, Slovenia and Bosnia and Herzegovina each defined a great number of water services (23 further water services in the case of Slovenia, 13 in Bosnia and Herzegovina, 8 in the case of Romania).
+Serbia and Hungary defined "irrigation" as water service (Hungary also includes "other agricultural water service", such as fishponds, in the definition), whereas Romania, Slovenia and Bosnia and Herzegovina each defined a great number of water services (17 further water services in the case of Slovenia, 13 in Bosnia and Herzegovina, 8 in the case of Romania).
 Both Slovenia and Bosnia and Herzegovina, however, did not include these in their cost recovery assessments.

-Bulgaria subdivided the water services according to the economic sectors, i.e. public water supply, public collection of waste water, public treatment of waste water, individual water supply in industry, individual water supply in agriculture for irrigation, individual water supply for stock-breeding, producing of electric power by hydropower plant, protection of harmful impact of water, conservation of water, navigation and other activities connected with navigation, and individual drinking water supply are each defined as individual water services.
-Bulgaria states that all of these are included in the calculation of CR (for more detailed information on water services, see Annex 9).
+Bulgaria subdivided the water services according to the economic sectors, i.e. water supply for households, water supply for industry, water supply for agriculture, water supply for services and tourism, as well as collection and treatment of wastewater of households, collection and treatment of wastewater of industry, collection and treatment of wastewater of agriculture, and the collection and treatment of wastewater of services and tourism are each defined as individual water services.
+Bulgaria states that all of these are included in the calculation of CR, which, however, considers only financial costs (for more detailed information on water services, see Annex 8).

-Basic information regarding water services and connection rates of the population to public water supply, public sewerage systems and wastewater treatment plants are presented in Table 22 below.
-The table shows for a number of countries high connection rates above 90% to public water supply (Austria, Bulgaria, Czech Republic, Germany, Hungary and Montenegro).
-With regard to connection rates to public sewerage systems and wastewater treatment plants, the connection rates are generally still lower compared to public water supply.
+Basic information regarding water services and connection rates of the population to public water supply, public sewerage systems and wastewater treatment plants are presented in Table 23 below.
+The table shows the highest connection rates to public water supply mostly in the Western part of the Danube basin: Hungary and the Czech Republic (data from Germany, Austria and Slovenia not included), but some countries located in the Eastern part of the basin also show connection rates above 90% (for example, Bulgaria and Montenegro).
+A similar picture emerges with regard to connection rates to public sewerage systems and wastewater treatment plants - high connection rates of 90% and higher in the Western basin, and lower connection rates of 50% and below in the Eastern basin.